 Experienced Kansas City Brain Injury Attorney

 If you or a loved one has suffered a TBI due to another’s negligence or wrongdoing, our Kansas City traumatic brain injury law firm is here to help.
 Kevin J. McManus is an attorney with a proven track record of success in handling Traumatic Brain Injury (TBI) cases.

 Our experienced legal team can help answer your questions about TBI and guide you through the difficult and confusing legal issues in TBI cases.
-Our law firm has helped countless TBI victims and their families maximize every aspect of recovery, so TBI victims can live the life they deserve.
+Our law firm has helped countless TBI victims and their families maximize every aspect of recovery, so head and brain injury victims can live the life they deserve.
 For a free, no obligation consultation, call us at 816-203-0143.